ca-so/Twilight2000-2.2-EZRules/ttrpg_notes/ttrpg/Rollespil/Twilight 2000 2nd Edition/Character Creation.md

 Your characters career does not take up 100% of their time.
 Most careers allow 1 secondary activity.
 Some allow none and some allow 2.
+Unless stated otherwise, you are allowed to pick one secondary activity per term.
-This allows the player to take one level in any skill on the following list
+This allows the player to take one level in any skill on the following list:

 ![[secondary_activities.png]]
 ### Languages